The Imperial (Mumbai)

-The Imperial is a modernist style twin-tower residential skyscraper complex in the billionaires row of Mumbai, India.
-It was the tallest skyscraper in India from 2010 to 2019 when it was overtaken by Lodha The Park which again was overtaken by Palais Royale Mumbai.
+The Imperial is a modernist style twin-tower skyscraper complex in the billionaires row of Mumbai, India.
+It was the tallest skyscraper in India from 2010 to 2019 when it was overtaken by Lodha The Park which was again overtaken by Palais Royale Mumbai.
 It has been home to several high-net-worth individuals.
+It is currently the 19th tallest building in India.

 Location

-Designed by architect Hafeez Contractor, The Imperial is built in Tardeo, South Mumbai and is perhaps Contractor's most recognisable project to date.
+Designed by architect Hafeez Contractor, The Imperial is built in Tardeo, South Mumbai and is perhaps contractor's most recognisable project to date.
 The project's use of the modern urban redevelopment model in which the building firm provides free land and rehabilitation to slum dwellers in exchange for rights for property development was the first implementation of this model on a large scale.